top of page

 8. Use Energy-Efficient Appliances

 Invest in appliances that have a high energy efficiency rating.
 Look for those with the EU Energy Label, which indicates their energy consumption.
+These appliances are designed to use less electricity while providing the same performance.

 9. Unplug Devices